Source code for dagger.mod._module

 if not inspect.isclass(cls):

-msg = f"Expected an enum, got {type(cls)}"
+msg = f"Expected an enum.Enum subclass, got {type(cls)}"

-raise UserError(msg)
+raise BadUsageError(msg)

 if not issubclass(cls, enum.Enum):

-msg = f"Class {cls.__name__} is not an enum.Enum"
+msg = f"Class '{cls.__name__}' is not an enum.Enum subclass"

-raise UserError(msg)
+raise BadUsageError(msg)

 cls = cast(T, enum.unique(cls))